Public Announcement No. 54 of the Standing Committee of the Shanghai People's Congress

 (4) Refusing to perform State obligations, endangering national defense interests, or destroying national defense facilities.

-Where administrative organs release lists of seriously untrustworthy credit subjects, they shall concurrently the requirements for entry and removal from the list, and remedial paths.
+Where administrative organs release lists of seriously untrustworthy credit subjects, they shall concurrently disclose the requirements for entry and removal from the list, and remedial paths.
 Information subjects have the right to apply for a remedy to administrative organs' inclusion of them on the list of the seriously untrustworthy information subjects.

 Article 26: Market entities are encouraged to consider using Credit Information, credit scores, and credit appraisal results, in carrying out production and business, trade negotiations, and other economic activities.